aarnphm/morph/docs/content/SRS/SRS.md

 > [!IMPORTANT] OER-EPE1
 >
-> `tinymorph` will be able to run on different hardware environment, given it can run modern browser.
+> `tinymorph` will be able to run on different hardware environment, given it can run on most modern browsers.

 Rationale: `tinymorph` will ship a web interface through browsers.
 Therefore, it should support any hardware environment that can run a browser.

 > [!IMPORTANT] OER-EPE2
 >
-> `tinymorph` should have minimal increase in power consumption
+> `tinymorph` should have moderate increase in power consumption

 Rationale: `tinymorph` should avoid a huge increase in RAM for a browser tab.